philipchung/RegionalAnesthesia/_sources/intro/intro.md

 Useful for:

-* APS Rotation: when you get a page overnight about a peripheral nerve catheter (PNC)
+* APS Rotation: when you get a page overnight about a peripheral nerve catheter (PNC) and need to understand what to do
 * CA-2/3 Regional Rotations
 * General OR Cases: when to reach out to regional anesthesia team @ UWMC, HMC, VA to coordinate if your patient is getting blocked
 * Anesthesia Exams